weaviate/weaviate-io/developers/weaviate/current/tutorials/write-great-bug-reports.md

 - If you have a suspicion that a problem doesn't actually occur in the Weaviate server, but possibly in one of the clients, you can verify sending a similar request using a different language client or no language client.
-The latter case is the best as it rules out client problems alltogether.
+The latter case is the best as it rules out client problems altogether.
 If you can still reproduce the error by sending a request using pure HTTP (e.g. via `curl`, Postman, etc.), you can be sure that the error occurs on the Weaviate server-side.